Rethinking Softmax Cross-Entropy Loss for Adversarial Robustness: Methodology

 \section{Methodology}

-Various theoretical explanations have been developed for adversarial examples~\cite{fawzi2016robustness,fawzi2018anyclassifier,ilyas2019adversarial,papernot2016towards,schmidt2018adversarially}.
-In particular, ~\citet{schmidt2018adversarially} show that training robust classifiers requires significantly larger sample complexity compared to that of training standard ones, and they further postulate that the difficulty of training robust classifiers stems from, at least partly, the insufficiency of training samples in the commonly used datasets.
-Since collecting extra training data is often non-trivial and could be costly in many cases, it is wise to better explore the given data samples for robust learning.
+Various theoretical explanations have been developed for adversarial examples~\citep{fawzi2016robustness,fawzi2018anyclassifier,ilyas2019adversarial,papernot2016towards}.
+In particular, ~\citet{schmidt2018adversarially} show that training robust classifiers requires significantly larger sample complexity compared to that of training standard ones, and they further postulate that the difficulty of training robust classifiers stems from, at least partly, the insufficiency of training samples in the common datasets.
+Recent efforts propose alternatives to benefit training with extra unlabeled data~\citep{carmon2019unlabeled,stanforth2019labels}, while we explore the complementary way to better use the labeled training samples for robust learning.

 Although a given sample is fixed in the input space, we can instead manipulate the local sample distribution, i.e., sample density in the feature space, via designing appropriate training objectives.
 Intuitively, by inducing high-density regions in the feature space, it can be expected to have locally sufficient samples to train robust models that are able to return reliable predictions.
 In this section, we first formally define the notion of sample density in the feature space.
 Then we provide theoretical analyses of the sample density induced by the SCE loss and its variants.
 Finally, we propose our new Max-Mahalanobis center (MMC) loss and demonstrate its superiority compared to previous losses.